Craig McCracken

-Craig McCracken (born March 31, 1971) is an American cartoonist, animator, director, writer, and producer known for creating Cartoon Network's The Powerpuff Girls and Foster's Home for Imaginary Friends, Disney Channel and Disney XD's Wander Over Yonder, and Netflix's Kid Cosmic.
+Craig McCracken (born March 31, 1971) is an American animator, best known for creating Cartoon Network's The Powerpuff Girls and Foster's Home for Imaginary Friends, Disney's Wander Over Yonder, and Netflix's Kid Cosmic.

 Regarded as "one of the most successful creators of episodic comedy cartoons", his style was "at the forefront of a second wave of innovative, creator-driven television animation" in the 1990s, along with that of other animators such as Genndy Tartakovsky, and has been credited as "a staple of American modern animated television".

 Early life and education

-McCracken was born on March 31, 1971, in Charleroi, Pennsylvania to Eva (née Pfile), a community college art instructor and Norman "Herk" McCracken, a Minor League Baseball pitcher who died when McCracken was 7.
+McCracken was born on March 31, 1971, in Charleroi, Pennsylvania, to Eva (née Pfile), a community college art instructor, and Norman "Herk" McCracken, a Minor League Baseball pitcher who died when McCracken was 7.
 They relocated to Southern California shortly after Norman's death.
 He began drawing at an early age.
-He attended California High School in Whittier, California and the California Institute of the Arts (CalArts), where he met his friend and future collaborator, Genndy Tartakovsky.
+He attended California High School in Whittier, California and in 1990 enrolled at the California Institute of the Arts (CalArts), where he met his friend and future collaborator, Genndy Tartakovsky.
 During his first year, he created a series of short cartoons featuring a character named No Neck Joe, which were picked up by Spike and Mike's Sick and Twisted Festival of Animation.
 While at CalArts, he also created a short entitled Whoopass Stew!, which would later become the basis for The Powerpuff Girls.

 Career

 In 1993, McCracken was hired by Hanna-Barbera Cartoons as an art director on the Turner Broadcasting System series 2 Stupid Dogs, alongside Tartakovsky.
 As his first job in the animation industry, he was "never really happy with how that [show] worked".
 While McCracken was at Hanna-Barbera, studio president Fred Seibert began a new project: an animation incubator consisting of 48 new cartoons running approximately seven minutes each.
 Dubbed What a Cartoon!, it motivated McCracken to further develop his Whoopass Girls! creation.
 He recalled that the network could not market a show with the word "ass" in it, so two of his friends came up with The Powerpuff Girls as a replacement for the original title.
-His new pilot, "The Powerpuff Girls in: Meat Fuzzy Lumpkins", premiered on February 20, 1995, on Cartoon Network's World Premiere Toons-In, and a second short, "Crime 101", followed on January 28, 1996.
-The first short to be picked up by the network was Tartakovsky's Dexter's Laboratory, which McCracken would contribute to in early seasons.
+His new pilot, "Meat Fuzzy Lumpkins", premiered during the Space Ghost Coast to Coast episode 1st World Premiere Toon-In on February 20, 1995.
+A second short, "Crime 101", followed on January 28, 1996.
+The first short to be picked up by the network was Tartakovsky's Dexter's Laboratory, which McCracken would contribute to in its early seasons.
 McCracken's Powerpuff Girls was the fourth cartoon to be greenlit a full series, which premiered on November 18, 1998, with the final episode airing on March 25, 2005.
 The show has won Emmy and Annie awards.
 In 2002, McCracken directed The Powerpuff Girls Movie, a prequel to his series.
 The film received generally positive reviews but was a box office failure.